 9th & 10th Nov – CSW Junior Tournament, ASB Kilbirnie

-The Senior A team will be involved in sports exchanges and will attend Nationals, 25th-29th March, Palmerston North
+The Senior A team will be involved in sports exchanges and will attend Nationals, 25th-29th March, 2019 in Palmerston North

 – Senior Teams – Senior A & B tops supplied, (PE tops for others) black mid-thigh bike shorts, white socks, sports shoes